Sibyx/django_api_forms/docs/tutorial.md

 `django.forms.Form` with `django_api_forms.Form` and introduces few extra fields (boolean handling, BASE64 images/files, nesting).

-`django_api_forms.Form` defines format of the request and help you with:
+`django_api_forms.Form` defines the format of the request and help you with:

 - payload parsing (according to the `Content-Type` HTTP header)
-- data validation and normalisation (using [Django validators](https://docs.djangoproject.com/en/3.1/ref/validators/) or custom `clean_` method)
+- data validation and normalisation (using [Django validators](https://docs.djangoproject.com/en/3.2/ref/validators/) or custom `clean_` method)
 - BASE64 file/image upload
 - construction of the basic validation response